 Advancing API reliability is essential

-Between Q1 2024 and Q1 2025, API uptime fell and systems faced greater pressure under user expectations.
-To keep pace with reliability demands, organizations must move beyond basic API checks, ensure monitoring reflects real-world usage patterns, and deepen visibility to prevent outages.
-The businesses leading in API reliability are actively reducing blind spots, accelerating incident response, and delivering resilient digital experiences.
+To keep pace with API reliability demands and prevent outages, organizations must go beyond basic availability checks and ensure monitoring reflects real-world usage patterns.
+The businesses leading in API reliability are actively reducing blind spots, accelerating incident response, and prioritizing resilient digital experiences.

 Real API monitoring checks